interactions-py/interactions.py/docs/src/Guides/25 Error Tracking.md

 interactions.py contains built-in support for Sentry.io, a cloud error tracking platform.

-To enable it, call `bot.load_extension('interactions.ext.sentry', token=SENTRY_TOKEN)` as early as possible in your startup.
-(Load it before your own extensions, so it can catch intitialization errors in those extensions)
+To enable it, call `bot.load_extension('interactions.ext.sentry', dsn=SENTRY_DSN)` as early as possible in your startup.
+Load this extension before your own extensions, so it can catch intitialization errors in those extensions. `SENTRY_DSN` is provided by your Sentry.io project and should look something like `https://...@o9253.sentry.io/1048576`.

 # What does this do that vanilla Sentry doesn't?